 There is an ongoing scientific dispute between simple, interpretable models and complex black boxes, such as Deep Neural Networks (DNNs).
 DNNs have achieved superior performance, especially in computer vision, but their complex architectures and high-dimensional feature spaces has led to an increasing demand for transparency, interpretability and explainability~\cite{adadi2018peeking}, particularly in domains with high-stakes decisions~\cite{rudin2019stop}.
 In contrast, decision trees are easy to understand and interpret~\cite{comprehensible_freitas,guidotti2018survey}, because they transparently arrange decision rules in a hierarchical structure.
 Their predictive performance is however far from competitive for computer vision tasks.
 We address this so-called `accuracy-interpretability trade-off'~\cite{adadi2018peeking,Lipton2018mythos} by combining the expressiveness of deep learning with the interpretability of decision trees.

 We present the \emph{\fullmodelname}, \modelname in short, an intrinsically interpretable method for fine-grained image recognition.
-A \modelname has the representational power of a neural network, and also contains a built-in binary decision tree structure, as shown in Fig.~\ref{fig:prototree_example_global_local} (left).
+A \modelname has the representational power of a neural network, and contains a built-in binary decision tree structure, as shown in Fig.~\ref{fig:prototree_example_global_local} (left).
 Each internal node in the tree contains a trainable \emph{prototype}.
-Our prototypes are \emph{prototypical parts} and learned with backpropagation, as introduced in the Prototypical Part Network (ProtoPNet)~\cite{NIPS2019_protopnet} where a prototype is a trainable vector that can be visualized as a patch of a training sample.
-The extent to which this prototype is present in an input image, determines the routing of the image through the corresponding node.
+Our prototypes are prototypical \emph{parts} learned with backpropagation, as introduced in the Prototypical Part Network (ProtoPNet)~\cite{NIPS2019_protopnet} where a prototype is a trainable tensor that can be visualized as a patch of a training sample.
+The extent to which this prototype is present in an input image determines the routing of the image through the corresponding node.
 Leaves of the \modelname learn class distributions.
 The paths from root to leaves represent the learned classification rules.
 The reasoning of our model is thus similar to the ``Guess Who?'' game where a player asks a series of binary questions related to visual properties to find out which of the 24 displayed images the other player had in mind.

-To this end, a \modelname consists of a Convolutional Neural Network (CNN) followed by a binary tree structure and can be trained end-to-end with a simple cross-entropy loss function.
+To this end, a \modelname consists of a Convolutional Neural Network (CNN) followed by a binary tree structure and can be trained end-to-end with a standard cross-entropy loss function.
 We only require class labels and do not need any other annotations.
-During training, we utilize a \emph{soft} decision tree, meaning that a sample is routed through both children, each with a certain weight.
+To make the tree differentiable and back-propagation compatible, we utilize a \emph{soft} decision tree, meaning that a sample is routed through both children, each with a certain weight.
 We present a novel routing procedure based on the similarity between the latent image embedding and a prototype.
 We show that a trained soft \modelname can be converted to a hard, and therefore more interpretable, \modelname without loss of accuracy.
-We influence the model complexity with pruning and ensembling.